Yui-H8/Datacamp/Theory_Implementing AI Solutions in Business.md

 *Well done!
 A Responsible AI, when implemented correctly, can ensure the design is inclusive and accessible.
 Now let's see if you remember the common principles of Responsible AI.*

 ### Common Principles of Responsible AI
+Every business will create their own principles for responsible AI depending on their values and what they believe to be important.
+However, there are some which appear to be common across organizations.